This page will include

 As a college sophomore

-jazz major in New Orleans, I thought I’d learned a bit about how to
+jazz major at Loyola in New Orleans, I thought I’d learned a bit about how to

 play in a big band.
 So I was pleased to get a call to play trombone with the